 And if the person who did engage in the emotional affair doesn’t fix the problems that caused them to have the affair in the first place, it’s not unreasonable to think the same thing will happen again in the future.

 It’s difficult to rebuild love and intimacy, particularly when it has been violated in such a deep way.

 If BOTH people in the relationship want to try to save it (and it really does need to be both people), couples therapy can provide a safe place to discuss the obvious and less obvious issues.

 The therapist can also provide exercises and a framework to address the cracks and chasms that have opened in the relationship.

 And a lot of time and effort will be required for things to return to a healthy state.

 Still not sure what this emotional affair means for your relationship?
 It’s not an easy situation to be in, and it might be all the more difficult if you don’t have anyone to talk to about it.
 Talking to someone is a great way to get your thoughts and your worries out of your head so you can work through them.

-We really recommend you speak to an experienced relationship expert rather than a friend or family member.
+Speak to an experienced relationship expert about it.
 Why?
 Because they are trained to help people in situations like yours.
 They can listen to you and offer tailored advice to help you end the affair or deal with your partner’s emotional infidelity, depending on which party you are.